f18-os/python-intro-isaigonz48/shell/README.md

 * Supports simple (one) output redirection and input redirection

-* Pipeline not supported, could not attach stdin and stdout to pipeline, but I think theory behind it is correct
+* Single pipeline is supported

 * To exit the shell, type "exit"